realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Machine_Learning.md

 Interpret commands and determine appropriate actions.

 Document Intelligence is the area of AI that deals with managing, processing, and using high volumes of a variety of data found in forms and documents.
 Document intelligence enables you to create software that can automate processing for contracts, health documents, financial forms and more

+Generative AI describes a category of capabilities within AI that create original content.
+People typically interact with generative AI that has been built into chat applications.
+Generative AI applications take in natural language input, and return appropriate responses in a variety of formats including natural language, image, code, and audio.